gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 ### Reference the module

-Next, create a reference the module you just created in `terraform-aws-gw-lambda/modules/main.tf`.
-This code uses the `module` type from Terraform, which references the `modules/lambda` directory using the `source` attribute.
+Next, create a reference to the module you just created in `/modules/lambda/main.tf`.
+This code uses the `module` block from Terraform, which references the `/modules/lambda` directory using the `source` attribute.
 You can then specify values for the required variables specified in `/modules/lambdas/variables.tf`.
 Finally, we specify an output using the value of the `module.lambda.function_name` output created in `/modules/lambdas/outputs.tf`

 ```
 terraform {